 Hoover summed up the situation in a phone called to new President Lyndon Johnson .
 "We have up here the tape and the photograph of the man who was at the Soviet embassy using Oswald’s name…that picture and the tape do not correspond to this man’s voice, nor to his appearance.
 In other words, it appears that there is a second person who was at the Soviet embassy down there."

 Rumours were also circulating that Oswald, or whoever was impersonating him, had visited a KGB agent at the Soviet Embassy, the obvious implication being that there was Russian involvement in the President's murder.

 This was an entirely manufactured rumour, but it served its purpose in concentrating minds in Washington to cover up the true facts of the assassination.

 Johnson even used the false possibility of Soviet involvement conjured by Oswald’s visit to Mexico City as a bargaining tool to get people to serve on the Warren Commission.

 In arguably the most bizarre scene ever broadcast on live television, Lee Harvey Oswald was shot dead on Sunday 24th of November as he was escorted through the basement of the Dallas police department by a phalanx of policemen.

 They also dismissed any suggestion he had help gaining access to the Dallas police station basement.
-15 years later the HSCA sternly rebuked the Warren Commission over their treatment of Ruby.
+15 years later the HSCA sternly rebuked the Warren Commission over their conclusions about Ruby.

 Ruby had, in fact, numerous connections to organised crime.
-And his association with organised crime figures massively ramped up in the months leading up to Kennedy’s assassination — his out of state phones calls alone peaked at a twenty-five fold increase of normal levels in the weeks before November 22nd.
+And his association with organised crime figures massively ramped up in the months leading up to Kennedy’s assassination, his out of state phones calls alone peaked at a twenty-five fold increase on normal levels in the weeks before November 22nd.